 Before attending your Ayahuasca ceremony, really check in with yourself.
-Ask, yourself, are you doing this, or do you want to do this “just because” or “just to try it” or maybe you’re simply looking for an altered state?
+Ask yourself: are you truly committed to doing this for your greatest benefit, or do you want to do this “just because” or “just to try it” or maybe you’re simply looking for an altered state?

 If this is why you’re approaching this medicine, I highly recommend you either look somewhere else, or you check in to make sure that before you drink Ayahuasca, that your intentions are really in the highest place.